 Where the entity has neither transferred a financial asset nor retains substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognised if the Company has not retained control of the financial asset.
-Where the Company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial
+Where the Company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.

-Financial Liabilities (II)
+(II) Financial Llabllities

-Initial recognition and measurement
+InItIal recognition and measurement